 Engorgement was the bane of my existence for the collective three years and two months I nursed.
 It was nature's way of telling me, "Oh, wait!
 You're a parent.
 You're not allowed to have any fun!
 More than a few hours away from your child or pump is completely unacceptable!"

 "My Child Thinks They're A Puppy & I'm A Chew Toy"

-This doesn't always happen, thank goodness, but some babies (like my daughter, for example) decide that the best thing to do while teething is to gum the ever-loving f*ck out of mommy's nipples, leaving tender spots that ache at the slightest touch.
+always happen, thank goodness, but some babies (like my daughter, for example) decide that the best thing to do while teething is to gum the ever-loving f*ck out of mommy's nipples, leaving tender spots that ache at the slightest touch.

 "Is everything OK?" asks a concerned co-worker upon seeing you wince.

 "Yeah," you sigh, trying to gather your composure.
 "I'm just, um, kind of uncomfortable."

 "My Child Thinks They're A Kitty & I'm A Scratch Post"